 Making a habit of saying this dua before and after every prayer is a great idea.
 However, there is no compulsion as to how many times it should be said during the day!

 Donating in the first Ashra of Ramadan

 Now, praying Nawafil or reciting verses from the Holy Quran might be a good way to increase the chances of attaining Allah’s (SWT)’s mercy.
 But you are doing only half the job if you are not cognizant of your social and moral obligations.
 Allah (SWT) bestows His grace and favors on those who care about His subjects.
 Caring for and helping fellow beings is an act endearing to the Almighty, hence it makes all the sense in the world to donate as much as we can in the name of charity during the first ten days of Ramadan.
-The charity can be voluntary or obligatory, the nature doesn’t matter.
-The only thing that matters is intentions!
+Charity can be voluntary or obligatory, the nature doesn’t matter.
+The only thing that matters is your intentions!

 Cleared your dues yet?

 Most Muslims leave zakat (زكاة) calculations pending till the holy month of Ramadan.
 So if you are from that club of procrastinators, it might be a good idea to pay your zakat during the first ten days of Ramadan.
 By paying early during the holy month of Ramadan, not only do you fulfill an Islamic obligation, you get one step closer to Allah’s (SWT)’s mercy as well.
 If you have paid zakat(زكاة) already, then helping others by sadaqah is not a bad idea either.
 The goal is to help people as much as you can, so it doesn’t matter if it is the zakat money or the sadaqah money.